multitudes/oldmultitudes.github.io/_posts/2017-03-20-AI for everyone takeways.markdown

 ## AI, developing economies and jobs

 Some economies never had the evolution from PC, desktop computer to mobile, but they did “leapfrog” from nothing in term of infrastructures to mobile payments and online education for instance.
 AI will impact jobs worldwide.
 On an optimistic prediction by 2030, we will have 400-800 mil jobs lost, and 555-890 mil jobs created.
+So there is apparently no reason to panic just yet!

+That's it for now.
+If I missed something let me know in the comments!

 ￼
 ￼